What is Data Integrity?

 - Unique: Makes sure that all values entered in a column are unique.
 It can be used for storing e-mail addresses as each user must have a unique one.

 - Foreign Key: A foreign key links data from one table to another.
 This ensures that data in one table is not accidentally deleted without corresponding changes in related tables.

 The checks above are all used to maintain the consistency, accuracy, and logical integrity of the data.

 Ensuring a high level of data quality is a part of the data integrity process.
 It involves carrying out regular data checks that ensure that the data meet a certain standard.
 Data quality assurance includes the processes of data cleaning, data accessibility, and data standardization.

-Data cleaning involves removing invalid entries, imputing missing data, and dealing with outliers in an appropriate manner.
+Data cleaning involves removing invalid entries, imputing missing data, and properly dealing with outliers.
 Data accessibility ensures that data is made available to all stakeholders in a secure and timely manner.
 Data standardization is the process of laying down business rules for encoding and entering data.
 These rules are also used to enforce company policy and legal regulations.

 Data corruption is the failure of data integrity practices and processes.
 There are various channels through which data corruption may occur.
 They include human error, malware, and physical damage.

 Human error is where data is corrupted due to mistakes in data entry, programming, and unauthorized access.
 It can be countered with proper data validation checks and restricting access to data.
 Extensive and regular use of backups can help restore databases in case of incorrect entries.